jhanley-com/google-cloud-shell-cli-go/README.md

 This program supports Putty for the SSH client.
 Download https://www.putty.org/

 You will need to setup the SSH keys for Cloud Shell.
-This requires the "alpha" version of the Google Cloud SDK:
+This requires the "alpha" version of the Google Cloud SDK.

+Run these commands in an "Elevated Command Prompt":

-1) Install the alpha components: <code>gcloud components install beta</code>
+1) Install the alpha components: <code>gcloud components install alpha</code>
+2) Install the beta components: <code>gcloud components install beta</code>
-2) Update the Google Cloud SDK: <code>gcloud components update</code>
+3) Update the Google Cloud SDK: <code>gcloud components update</code>

+Exit the Elevated Command Prompt after updating the Cloud SDK.

+Create the SSH key pairs if they do not exist.
+This command will check and if necessary create the key pairs and install the public key into your Cloud Shell instance.

-3) Create the SSH key pair: <code>gcloud alpha cloud-shell ssh --dry-run</code>
+<code>gcloud alpha cloud-shell ssh --dry-run</code>

 Install the Go dependencies:
 <pre>